hashicorp/vault-client-go/README.md

 > _**Note**_: this is a temporary solution using a generated method.
 The user
 > experience will be improved with the introduction of auth wrappers.

-### Loading configuration from environment variables
+### Loading Configuration from Environment Variables

 ```go
 client, err := vault.New(